Grinder7/minesweeper-electron/README.md

 # minesweeper-electron

-A sh*t copy of minesweeper game.
+A a not so good copy of minesweeper game.